 - Draw your practice questions from the current seasonal question bank (updated hourly during topic-change season, organised by Part 1, 2 and 3) so you rehearse the topics most likely to appear at your test.

-- Retake the mock test weekly and watch the band-score history chart climb; the daily streak and practice-time stats keep you honest across the full 8–12 weeks.
+- Retake a comparable mock at regular intervals and review the band-score history alongside the recordings; the daily streak and practice-time stats help you maintain the routine.

 FAQ